PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 with generic placeholder, PReLU, or consecutive-Reshape boundaries.
 Preserve all guards and do not use observations to skip work without separate differential characterization.
 Never create, update, or reopen a pull request.

+## Primary final cleanup reconciliation characterization

+The next selected primary family contains only final PReLU and consecutive-Reshape reconciliation.
+Both have the same complete two-counter owner and unconsumed zero defaults.
+Their guards differ intentionally: PReLU also observes cleanup-only tensor pruning, while consecutive Reshape sums its three declared mutation counters.

+The new contract fixes both targets, source order, zero schema, owner call, `include_mutation_count=True`, and absence of consumers.
+Its strict expected failure requires stable `shape_reconciliation.primary.final_*` records without changing either guard.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.15s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only these two guarded assignments and removing their defaults.
+Update the terminal and architecture contracts that currently require the old locals, then repeat the bounded-store, focused, and architecture gates.
+Never create, update, or reopen a pull request.